woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 This is achieved by ensuring the `when` block is on the root level.
 Rather than

-See (when)[] above to understand all the different types of conditions that can be used.
+See (when)[#step-when---step-conditional-execution] above to understand all the different types of conditions that can be used.

 > Note: You may need to set the agent environment settings, as these are not set automatically.
 See: [agent configuration](/docs/usage/agent-config) for more details.